Anna-Mestres/fab_challenga_III/README.md

 ## Initial Idea

-For the MDEF we want to connect our projects (Anna, Borka & Kai) and show it in an interactive way.
-Since we all work with children and games.
-So, we have decided to create a gymkhana, apart from the other activities that will be done, with our toys.
+For the MDEF we want to connect our projects (Anna, Borka & Kai) and show it in an interactive way, since we all work with children and games.
+So, we have decided to create a Gymkhana, apart from the other activities that will be done, with our toys.

 Gymkhana: an equestrian day event comprising races and other competitions on horseback, typically for children.